GET STARTED | Get Your Free Fair Offer Today

 Impact of the Notice on the Eviction Process in New Orleans, LA

 You have five days from the date you receive the letter to pay the rent or address any other issues with the lease.
 Renters have time to fix the problem, discuss the issue, or prepare to move out on their own.
 If someone breaks the lease, a clear and well-written notice can help them be more receptive and facilitate a productive conversation.
 This could help them avoid long and expensive court procedures.
-Now is a crucial time for both sides to act and attempt to reach a deal.
+Now is a crucial time for both sides to act and attempt to reach a mutually beneficial agreement.

 For landlords, proof of due process is a warning that was given the right way.
-You are less likely to be kicked out for not following the rules, and any future court case will be more favorable because of this.
+You are less likely to be kicked out for not following the rules, and any future court case will be more favorable as a result.
 If you own more than one home in New Orleans, this is particularly important because it demonstrates your responsibility and adherence to the rules.
 The notice exacerbates the situation for renters and prompts them to act quickly in a manner that benefits everyone.
 Lenders and renters can evict a tenant more quickly and legally if they understand the legal and strategic implications of the letter.

 The Role of a Court Hearing